CameronBodine/PINGMapper/index.md

 ## Compatible Sonar Systems

-`PING-Mapper` is currently compatible with Humminbird&reg; and Lowrance&reg; side imaging sonar systems.
+`PINGMapper` is currently compatible with Humminbird&reg; and Lowrance&reg; side imaging sonar systems.
 The software has been tested with:

 ### Humminbird&reg; Models:
 - 998